 A peripheral IV is preferred for drug and fluid administration unless central line access is already available.
 Central line access is not necessary during most resuscitation attempts, as it may cause interruptions in CPR and complications during insertion.
 Placing a peripheral line does not require CPR interruption.

-- Flush with 20 mL of fluid/saline
+- Flush with 20 mL of fluid or saline.

-- Raise extremity for 10 to 20 seconds to enhance delivery of drug to circulation
+- Raise extremity for 10 to 20 seconds to enhance delivery of drug to circulation.

 Drugs and fluids can be delivered safely and effectively during resuscitation via the IO route if IV access is not available.